0xmikko/snowden/README.md

 ---
 ### Problem:
-Share your opinion and got a ban from Facebook?
-Authorities try to block all your posts?
-Publishing your opposite opinion could be a reason for criminal prosecution?
-Today social networks and authorities try to control people and block free opinions share.
-We need a robust system which could protect persons who share information and make it’s visible for selected people and pointless for others.
+Every day thousand of facebook validators check your messages and decide which things you could share and which are not.
+We are against censorship in internet.Furthermore, publishing your opinion could be a reason for criminal prosecution.
+Today social networks and authorities try to control people and decide what we could tell.

 ### Solution:
-Snowden is a Google Chrome extension which helps you to share your thoughts for selected list of people (no limit how much they are) using NuCypher Technology.
-You could simply encrypt your message into human readble text and nobody could claim you.
-Only selected peopls could read “between lines” and see what you want to share.
+Snowden is a google chrome extension which encode your posts into smiles and grant access to all your friends (Thanks to Nucypher technology).
+Nobody except them could read and understand what you want to share in your news feed.

+Your privacy in your hands!

 Extension provides two basic functions: